ANUSHKA-creator-web/ML_Battery_DDM/README.md

 ## 📌 Project Overview
 This project focuses on **predicting the capacity degradation of Li-ion batteries** over charge-discharge cycles using multiple machine learning models.
 Battery degradation is a critical factor in Electric Vehicle (EV) performance and lifespan, and accurate prediction enables better **battery health monitoring, predictive maintenance, and lifecycle management**.

-The dataset consists of **battery cycle life data** where the battery capacity decreases with each cycle.
+The dataset consists of **battery cycle life data** (from CSVs `B0005.csv`, `B0006.csv`, `B0007.csv`, `B0018.csv`), where the battery capacity decreases with each cycle.
 Multiple machine learning regression models are trained and compared against true battery capacity degradation curves.

 ---